sbabcoc/Settings/README.md

 > **NOTE**: For settings collections with no default values, you can eliminate unnecessary processing in the core API by overriding **`getDefaults`** with a method that simply returns _'null'_.

+It can be advantageous to create a hybrid of these two approaches - default values declared in the settings enumeration augmented by scenario-specific values produced by an override of the **`getDefaults`** method.
+You can see an example of this strategy in the [Selenium Foundation](https://github.com/sbabcoc/Selenium-Foundation) project.

 ### Declaring configuration settings

 Implementations of **SettingsCore** supply a context-specific enumeration (which extends **Enum&lt;T&gt;**) to provide the collection of settings needed in this context.
 This enumeration must implement the **SettingsAPI** interface to provide clients with a common method for retrieving configuration keys and to give the core settings implementation access to the constants and default values of the enumeration.